How to Choose a Dive Shop and Instructor

 - Ignoring discomfort or early red flags

-- Believing warm water vacation training prepares you for local diving
+- Assuming warm water vacation training prepares you for local conditions

 As you plan your journey, the typical training path shows where Open Water fits into your long term development.